Some info has been automatically translated. Show original language

 Beautiful family home for 10

-We had a very pleasant stay for the New Year's Eve.
+We had a pleasant stay for the New Year holidays.
 We were looking for a warm, welcoming and quiet place and that's exactly what we found.
-The setting is nice and the welcome was very friendly!
-We would highly recommend this listing.
+The setting is nice and the welcome is very friendly!
+We highly recommend this listing.

 Guest favourite